Your Brain's Rendering Pipeline,

 Toward Mongrel Textures: DoG Band Decomposition

 By the time the signal reaches the periphery, what does the representation actually contain?
 Rosenholtz et al. (2012) answered this precisely: summary statistics — local texture-like representations that preserve aggregate properties (mean color, dominant orientation, spatial frequency distribution) while discarding individual feature identity.
-Think of it as a lossy compression where the encoder is the visual system itself.
-Their mongrel images, synthesized to match these statistics, are perceptually indistinguishable from the original in the periphery.
-The catch: synthesizing mongrels takes >60 seconds per frame, even with 2026 prosumer hardware.

 The Approximate Laplacian Pyramid